jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 a();
 ```

-## 15 - Scope, ES6, and let
+## 15 - Scope, ES6, and `let`
-Scope is where a variable is available in your code.
+**Scope** - where a variable is available in your code.
 And if it's truly a new variable, or a new copy.

 ## 16 - What About Asynchronous Callbacks
 **Asynchronous** - executed more than one at a time.
 What is happening inside JS engine is synchronous.
 Its just the browser is putting things asynchronously in the event queue.